 1 Bearded Theory 23-26 May

 Bearded Theory remains on my list because this small and super-friendly event never disappoints.
 It has developed over the years but never cuts corners or sells out commercially.
-Based at Catton Hall in Derbyshire, Bearded Theory caters brilliantly for families, with loads for kids (there’s also a school on site, but places have now gone for 2019).
+Based at Catton Hall in Derbyshire, Bearded Theory caters brilliantly for families, with loads for kids (there’s also a school on site).

 As for the beards, they’re not obligatory, but if you do want to look suitably hirsute, a fake one will do just as well (better, in fact).
 Enough of beards and on to the lineup: newly reformed Doves make an appearance, Suede, Cult, Editors, Sean Lakeman, Dreadzone and Slow Readers Club, plus Justin Sullivan doing a rare solo set on the Woodland stage.
 Bearded Theory